 Python Walkthrough

-into a Python script should work also.
-Alternatively, the entire notebook (including this text) is available in the source distribution at $MSG_DIR/docs/source/user-guide/walkthroughs/python-walkthrough.ipynb
+This section walks through using the MSG Python interface to evaluate spectra and photometric colors for a model of Sirius A. The code fragments are presented as a sequence of Jupyter notebook cells, but pasting all of them into a Python script should work also.
+Alternatively, the entire notebook (including this text) is available in the source distribution at $MSG_DIR/docs/source/user-guide/walkthroughs/python-walkthrough.ipynb.

 Preparation

-package as described in the Quick Start and/or Installation chapters.
-Also, ensure that the NumPy, Matplotlib and
+Before starting Jupyter, make sure that you have installed the pymsg package as described in the Quick Start and/or Installation chapters.
+Also, ensure that the NumPy, Matplotlib and Astropy packages are installed on your system.
+Finally, confirm that the MSG_DIR environment variable is set.

 Initialization